fizasagar/University_Management_System/README.md

-# Student_Management_System
+# University_Management_System
-Building a student management system using Typescript
+Building a university management system using Typescript